h5md/h5md/h5md.rst

 Global attributes
 -----------------

 A few global attributes are defined for convenience.
-They should set for the file.
+They should be set at the file level.

 * creator: The name of the program that created the file.
 * h5md_version: The version of the h5md specification that the file conforms to.